 The fact that Bishopbriggs is now essentially a suburb of Glasgow means that the town has to deal with many of the challenges of being part of a large urban centre, including having more traffic, higher levels of noise and air pollution, and higher rates of accidents and injuries.
-This final point also means that in recent years, for injury lawyers, Bishopbriggs has become a comparatively more common source of personal injury compensation claims.
+This final point also means that in recent years, for injury lawyers in Bishopbriggs there has been comparatively more common personal injury compensation claims.

 The law states that if you fall ill or are injured and it was demonstrably the fault of somebody else, then you are entitled to seek personal injury compensation.
 This compensation is available in order to offer victims some measure of recompense for the physical, emotional and financial pain which was caused by their injury or illness.

 Unless your claim relates to an injury you suffered as a minor or to an industrial disease which you may be suffering from, you have a period of three years from the incident in question in which to begin claims proceedings.
 If your case does involve either of the above ailments then there is no time limit imposed as to when you can claim.